What Families Should Know

 Washington Yu Ying Public Charter School participates in the Free and Reduced Lunch program as a part of the National School Lunch Program.
 All school-aged children can receive school meal benefits regardless of a child’s immigration status.
 Eligibility is based solely on income guidelines and familial circumstances.
 An approved application will eliminate all future lunch costs for your student(s) for the 2018-2019 school year.
 Applications can be found on the Parent Portal, and/or at Washington Yu Ying’s Reception desk (220 Taylor St NE Washington, DC 20017).
-For questions, please contact Washington Yu Ying’s Secretary, Emily Henshall: 202-635-1950.
+For questions, please contact Washington Yu Ying’s Secretary, Egypt Lyons: 202-635-1950.

 Offering a Quality Before and After School Program

 Yu Ying offers an afterschool program called REEF (Responsibility, Exercise, Education and Fun).
 REEF classes are designed to be dynamic and engaging in ways unique to an ordinary school day.
 Our goal is to maintain a high standard of academic enrichment, as well as a strong commitment to the Chinese immersion environment.